Hellenic Air Force: Unmanned aerial vehicles (UAVs)

-In 2019, Greece reached an agreement with Israel for the lease, with an option to purchase, of 2+1 IAI Heron unmanned aerial vehicles.
+In 2019, Greece reached an agreement with Israel for the lease, with an option to purchase, of two-plus-one IAI Heron unmanned aerial vehicles.
 These aircraft would be utilised by HAF and the Hellenic Navy in land and marine border patrol missions.
 Greek Herons include a unique maritime configuration with sensors and communications designed to monitor the extensive water borders of Greece.

-In addition, in November 2020, the Greek multinational company Intracom Defense Electronics (IDE) was placed head of a consortium that included the Aristotle University of Thessaloniki (AUT), the University of Patras, as well as many other Greek and European companies from Cyprus, Spain and the Netherlands, for the design and construction of stealth swarm drones, codenamed Project LOTUS (Low Observable Tactical Unmanned System).
-It was noted that two types of drones will be built as part of Project Lotus.
-The first will be the "mothership", a large drone with stealth characteristics, to be designed by the AUT based on the Delaer-RX3 prototype designed by the university's Laboratory of Fluid Mechanics and Turbomachinery (LFMT).
+In addition, in November 2020, the Greek multinational company Intracom Defense Electronics (IDE) was placed head of a consortium that included the Aristotle University of Thessaloniki (AUT), the University of Patras, as well as many other Greek and European companies from Cyprus, Spain, and the Netherlands, for the design and construction of stealth swarm drones, codenamed Project LOTUS (Low Observable Tactical Unmanned System).
+It was noted that two types of drones will be built as part of Project LOTUS.
+The first will be the 'mothership', a large drone with stealth characteristics, to be designed by the AUT based on the HCUAV RX-1 and Delaer RX-3 prototype designed by the university's Laboratory of Fluid Mechanics and Turbomachinery (LFMT).
 The rest will be smaller swarm drones built in large numbers, linked to, and supported by the mothership.
 These endogenous aircraft will be primarily used in border and maritime patrol missions, high value target reconnaissance and surveillance, while utilising data-fusion technologies to cooperate with HAF's future 4.5 and 5th generation fighters.
-According to IDE, the Air Force could completely cover its operational needs within a 5-year plan.
-On 9 June 2021, the Hellenic MOD approved the project for development, as part of 16 other multinational and European projects that were examined and approved by MOD technical staff.
+According to IDE, the air force could completely cover its operational needs within a 5-year plan.
+On 9 June 2021, the Hellenic MOD approved the project for development, as part of sixteen other multi-national and European projects that were examined and approved by MOD technical staff.

-In July 2022 the Hellenic Air Force signed a deal with General Atomics to obtain three General Atomics MQ-9C Sea Guardian UAV's.
-These will enhance the maritime surveillance capability of the Air Force as each aircraft can remain in the air for forty hours.
+In July 2022, the Hellenic Air Force signed a deal with General Atomics to obtain three General Atomics MQ-9B Sea Guardian UAVs.
+These will enhance the maritime surveillance capability of the air force, as each aircraft can remain in the air for forty hours, although no purchase has made up to September 2024.

-Turkish drones frequently violate Greek airspace and they can overwhelm Greek air defences.
-It is difficult for the likes of a Greek F16 to engage a Baykar Bayraktar TB2 if it enters Greek airspace four times a day.
-For this reason Rafael Advanced Defense Systems of Israel is providing the Drone Dome, a system of electronic devices.
+Turkish drones frequently violate Greek airspace, and they can overwhelm Greek air defences.
+It is difficult for the likes of a Greek F-16 to engage a Baykar Bayraktar TB2 if it enters Greek airspace four times a day.
+For this reason, Rafael Advanced Defense Systems of Israel is providing the Drone Dome, a system of electronic devices.
 These can disrupt the communications and GPS signals of the TB2.
 This can deny Greek airspace to Turkish drones in the event of a war and even eliminate them with a 10 kW laser.